bluenote-1577/skani/README.md

 For example, the supplied genome `refs/MN-03.fa` is a Klebsiella Pneumoniae genome, and running ``skani dist refs/MN-03.fa refs/e.coli-K12.fa`` returns nothing because the two genomes do not have a good enough alignment.
 However, ``skani dist refs/MN-03.fa refs/e.coli-K12.fa -c 30`` returns an ANI estimate of ~79%.

 For distant genomes, the aligned fraction output becomes more accurate as `c` gets smaller.
 However, decreasing `c` may *not necessarily* make high ANI calculations more accurate.
+Nevertheless, I would not recommend ANI comparisons for genomes with < 75% ANI, and advise using skani's AAI method instead, which is tuned for sensitive comparisons by default.

 ## ANI calculations for small genomes/reads